Georgia: Organizers cancel Pride march amid violence | DW | 05.07.2021

 The organizers of the Tbilisi Pride march called off Monday's event following attacks from homophobic groups.

-The LGBTQ activists had pushed ahead with their planned march despite opposition from Georgia's prime minister and threats of violence.
+The LGBTQ activists had pushed ahead with their planned march despite political opposition and threats of violence.
+Earlier in the day, Prime Minister Irakli Garibashvili had called the march "unacceptable for a large segment of Georgian society."

+The Orthodox Church had called on supporters to take part in a public prayer against the LGBTQ celebration.

 After a spate of attacks, including the ransacking of the offices belonging to the organizers and a motorcyclist driving into the crowd, the march had to be canceled.